julienduroure/BleRiFa/_tools/2016-05-20-tool_autorefspace.md

 * Bone: Bone that will have a dynamic Reference space
 * Reference Bones: List of Reference bones of bone 'Bone'.
 There is multiple way to fill them:
   * Select all corresponding bones, and click on 'Fill from Selection'
-  * Click on '+' button, and fill name of bone at bottom of list, or click on bone icon when your bone is selected.
+  * Click on '+' button, and fill name of bone at bottom of list, or click on bone icon when your bone is active.
 *  Reference Bone Labels: For each Reference Bone, you can choose a label that will be displayed in dropdown list.
 By default, labels are bone names.
 ![System Detail]({{site.base_url}}/assets/img/AutoRefSpace/system_detail_2.png)